Top Tips for Tummy Health

 - Drink plenty of water each day while decreasing your intake of caffeinated alcoholic, and sugar-richer artificially sweetened beverages such as pop and fruit juice

 - Take your time when eating to chew food slowly and well

 - Practice a healthy lifestyle exercise regularly and do not smoke

 - Maintain a healthy body mass index: aim to achieve your ideal body weight

-For information and education purposes, not intended to replace the advice of a Health Care Professional.
+This resource is for information and education purposes only, not intended to replace the advice of a healthcare professional.